ImperialCollegeLondon/Template2050Calculator/README.md

 ```

 Now return to Anvil and refresh the page.
 The editor should be updated with this repo!
 You can now begin graphically editing the layout of the graph.
 Anvil has very detailed [documentation on the Anvil Editor](https://anvil.works/docs/editor).

+### Deployment

+The Dockerfile in the repository can be used to build a Docker image suitable for deploying in a range of hosting services.
+Please note that the Anvil web server is not suitable for production usage and should be combined with a suitable reverse proxy.

+Upon request, deployment can be carried out on Azure under the resources of the 2050 Calculators project.